Do I have to pay any money up front?

 - Your recovery: $65,000 (97,500 - $32,500

-Most contingency fee agreements in Washington are pretty similar--the law requires it.
+Most contingency fee agreements in Washington are pretty similar.

 But we structure our agreement differently in two ways that benefit you.
 Here's how:

-We never charge you more than 33 percent regardless of whether your case settles or goes to trial.
+We never charge more than a 33 percent regardless of whether your case settles or goes to trial.

 What are my rights under a contingency fee agreement?